Learning Out Loud: A new learning culture with team-building potential

 Why we value the Learning Out Loud format so much.

-We are almost surprised ourselves at the many positive effects of our Learning Out Loud format and are proud of how we have developed the right structure for us as a team.
-We now know that with group learning, we can spread complex topics across all our team members and progress at a correspondingly fast pace.
-The learning format also takes away the team members' fear of taking on too many new tasks and encourages each individual to work independently and analytically.
+Even we’re a bit surprised by how many positive effects our Learning Out Loud format has had, and we’re proud to have shaped a structure that fits our team.
+We now know that with group learning, we can distribute complex topics across the entire team and move forward at a correspondingly fast pace.
+The format also reduces the anxiety around taking on too many new tasks at once, and it encourages each person to work more independently and analytically.

-The sense of togetherness in the team is enormously strengthened by the common goals, the shared sense of achievement and the positive group dynamics, which means that training now has team-building potential.
-The sessions are now an integral part of our week and we can no longer imagine doing without them.
+The team’s sense of togetherness is greatly strengthened by our shared goals, our shared sense of achievement, and positive group dynamics, which means our training now has real team‑building potential.
+These sessions are now an integral part of our week, and we can’t imagine working without them anymore.

 To the Miro template